 The GM Authority Take

 Chevrolet Low Cab Forward second-quarter sales roughly doubled the sales volume of the first quarter of 2019.
-The trucks are crucial to Chevy’s automaker’s ability to satisfy a “whole solution” for commercial fleet customers.
+The trucks are crucial to Chevy’s strategy to satisfy a “whole solution” for commercial fleet customers.
 In addition, they provide incremental sales volume and revenue for GM, without significant investment or effort.

 The Chevrolet Low Cab Forward (LCF) medium-duty trucks are the result of an agreement between GM and Isuzu Motors announced in June 2015.
 The trucks were developed and are built by Isuzu, with GM providing a few components, notably the gasoline engine.